mmunz/c1_adaptive_images/Documentation/ViewHelpers/Index.rst

 file            yes                                     FileReference to use cropVariant     no          default                     select a cropping variant, in case multiple croppings have been
+                                                        specified or stored in FileReference aspectRatio     no                                      Enforce a certain aspect ratio.
+If empty, the aspectRatio is generated from the cropVariant.
+                                                        Example: 2 for 2:1 ratio, 1.777777778 for 16:9 ratio.
-                                                        specified or stored in FileReference widths          no          [320,640,1024,1440,1920]    create srcset candidates with these widths debug           no          0                           Add debug output (width, height, ratio) to the generated images
+widths          no          [320,640,1024,1440,1920]    create srcset candidates with these widths debug           no          0                           Add debug output (width, height, ratio) to the generated images
 =============== =========== =========================== ===============================================================